sumfacts/dialectic-schema/README.md

 - scientific theses - formalizing the format of academic and scientific papers
 - conspiracies - legitimizing conspiracy theories and assessing their truthfulness
 - knowledge sharing - over time building a body of knowledge that future generations can digest easily and learn from
+- legal - cases can be built and put forward in a standardized way

 ## Proof of concept